bahlolab/mitoCN/README.md

 Estimate mitochondrial DNA copy number (mtDNA-CN) from whole-genome sequencing (WGS) data, with coverage bias adjustment, including GC bias and homology bias adjustment.
 It takes about 10 minutes of CPU time for a 30X genome.

+## Citation
+If you use mitoCN, please acknowledge by citing "Longfei Wang, Liam G. Fearnley, Terence P. Speed and Melanie Bahlo. **mitoCN**.
+DOI: 10.5281/zenodo.7972719"

 ## Installation
 * Clone this repositoty
     ```